NOT UNDER THE LAW BUT UNDER GRACE

 The two classes of saved people can be seen in the writings of Isaiah, especially (but not only) in Chapter 60.

-Therefore thy gates shall be open continually; they shall not be shut day nor night; that men may bring unto thee the forces of the Gentiles, and that their kings may be brought.
+Therefore your [the Church’s] gates shall be open continually; they shall not be shut day or night, that men may bring to you the wealth of the Gentiles, and their kings in procession.
 (Isaiah 60:11)

-“The forces of the Gentiles” is speaking of the wealth of the nations of the saved that will be brought as an offering to the Israel of God.
+“The wealth of the Gentiles” is speaking of the wealth of the nations of the saved that will be brought as an offering to the Israel of God.

 Again, in the New Testament.

-“The nations of them which are saved” refers to the peoples of the earth who have pleased God by their behavior.
+“The nations of those who are saved” refers to the peoples of the earth who have pleased God by their behavior.

 “Bring their glory and honour into it” is exactly parallel to Isaiah 60:11 (above).
 “It” refers to the new Jerusalem, the holy city, the Bride of the Lamb, the Church of Christ.